Does the global supply chain tear to the continuing problems and regional crises? – Image: Xpert.digital / Iaroslav Neliubov | Shutterstock.com

 Important strategies in supply chain risk management for companies in Germany in 2012

-- Establishment/expansion of supply chain management with skills – 26.5%
+- Structure/expansion supply chain management with competencies – 26.5 %

-📦 Logistics consulting for industry and mechanical engineering - for logistics managers and warehouse managers
+📦 Logistics advice for industry and mechanical engineering – for logistics managers and warehouse managers

 Do you need competent support in implementing your requirements?
 Do you have questions about Smart Factory, Smart Logistics or digitalization?